Dr. Stephen Morris, sports psychiatrist and founder of Good Wolf Sports Psychiatry

 Who I treat

-Through my work with athletes and performers, I’ve seen how mental health directly impacts focus, motivation, and recovery.
-Whether you’re navigating performance anxiety, burnout, injury, or transitions within or beyond your sport, we’ll work together to strengthen your mental game and your sense of self.
+I work with athletes, performers, and high-achieving professionals.
+Whether you’re navigating performance anxiety, burnout, injury, career transitions, or challenges in high-pressure professional roles, we’ll work together to strengthen your mental game and your sense of self.

 I currently serve adults (18+) via telehealth in Illinois, with limited slots available for in-person visits in downtown Chicago.